oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Standalone connections and pooled connections can be created in python-oracledb Thick and Thin modes using OAuth 2.0 token-based authentication.
-This can be done or by using a class such as the :ref:`TokenHandlerOAuth Class
+This can be done or by using a class such as the example :ref:`TokenHandlerOAuth Class
 <oauthhandler>` or by using python-oracledb's :ref:`Azure Cloud Native
 Authentication Plugin (azure_tokens) <cloudnativeauthoauth>`.
 Tokens can be specified using the connection parameter introduced in python-oracledb 1.1.
 Users of earlier python-oracledb versions can alternatively use :ref:`OAuth 2.0 Token-Based Authentication Connection Strings <oauth2connstr>`.

 OAuth2 Token Generation And Extraction
 ++++++++++++++++++++++++++++++++++++++